US elections: Google & Twitter to block voting misinformation

 Google and Twitter have announced that they are putting an end to the spread of misinformation online ahead of the US elections.
-The platforms expect that false posts may spread online before elections.
+The platforms expect that false posts may spread online before the US election 2020.

 Twitter has planned to label and election-related tweets that are not correct and misleading.
 Tweets claiming victory before election results are likely to be blocked.
 Incorrect posts about ballot tampering will also be blocked.